Shitty Media Men

 Shitty Media Men was a crowdsourced Google spreadsheet created in October 2017 that collected allegations and rumors of sexual misconduct by about 70 men in the media industry, particularly in New York City.
 Moira Donegan, a former assistant editor at The New Republic, initially began the spreadsheet online anonymously.

 In October 2018, writer Stephen Elliott sued Donegan for defamation over his inclusion in the list.
-The lawsuit was settled in March 2023.
+The lawsuit was settled in March 2023, with Elliott receiving a six-figure settlement from Donegan.

 Initial creation

 In October 2017, Donegan posted the spreadsheet, which allowed anonymous contributions to supplement existing "whisper networks" about allegations of sexual harassment and violence in the media industry.
 The list—in the form of a shared Google spreadsheet—was active for around 12 hours, during which time it quickly went viral within media circles.
 Upon learning that BuzzFeed intended to publish an article about it, Donegan took it down.

 Reactions

 On October 16, 2017, social media personality Mike Cernovich tweeted that he was willing to pay $10,000 for a copy of the list.
 Cernovich later said that a source sent him the list but "was insistent on not accepting anything".
 On October 21, Cernovich promised to publish the listed names, but after identifying two journalists, he consulted his lawyer and withheld the rest.

 On October 25, 2017, after obtaining a copy of the list, Politico contacted several publications with writers on the list.
 The New York Times said that since there had been no internal complaints about its employees on the list, it had not investigated them.
 New York magazine's publisher, New York Media, said that in the case of its employees on the list, "We have reviewed whether any type of action is appropriate and have acted accordingly.
 It is New York Media's policy not to disclose publicly any findings or actions taken as a result of this process so as to preserve the confidential and sensitive nature of these matters."
-One BuzzFeed staffer said the names weren't a total surprise to many, and that the men's reputations preceded them.
+One BuzzFeed staffer said the names were not a total surprise to many, and that the men's reputations preceded them.

 The list also contained the names of multiple The New Republic and The New Yorker employees who had multiple accusations against them, as indicated by their entries in the list being highlighted in red.
-Vox wrote, "none of the men who appear on the Shitty Media Men list, even those who were accused of multiple counts of rape, have faced criminal charges."
+Constance Grady of Vox wrote, "none of the men who appear on the Shitty Media Men list, even those who were accused of multiple counts of rape, have faced criminal charges."